RusticiSoftware/scormcloud-api-v2-client-ruby/docs/CourseApi.md

 api_instance = RusticiSoftwareCloudV2::CourseApi.new

-course_id = "course_id_example" # String | A unique identifier your application will use to identify the course after import.
+course_id = 'course_id_example' # String | A unique identifier your application will use to identify the course after import.
 Your application is responsible both for generating this unique ID and for keeping track of the ID for later use.

 import_request = RusticiSoftwareCloudV2::ImportFetchRequestSchema.new # ImportFetchRequestSchema |

 opts = {
   may_create_new_version: false, # BOOLEAN | Is it OK to create a new version of this course?
 If this is set to false and the course already exists, the upload will fail.
 If true and the course already exists then a new version will be created.
 No effect if the course doesn't already exist.
-  postback_url: "postback_url_example" # String | An optional parameter that specifies a URL to send a postback to when the course has finished uploading.
+  postback_url: 'postback_url_example' # String | An optional parameter that specifies a URL to send a postback to when the course has finished uploading.
 }

 begin
   #Start a job to fetch and import a course.
-  result = api_instance.create_fetch_and_import_course_job(course_idimport_request, opts)
+  result = api_instance.create_fetch_and_import_course_job(course_id, import_request, opts)
   p result
 rescue RusticiSoftwareCloudV2::ApiError => e
   puts "Exception when calling CourseApi->create_fetch_and_import_course_job: #{e}"